 I am backing throughout Asia (mostly southeast Asia) in February for 6 months solo.
 The places I am really wanting to see are Thailand, Cambodia, Laos, India, Nepal, and possibly Indonesia.
 Of course I will be on a budget that will allow me to travel for 5-6 months not counting the money I will save couchsurfing, volunteering, wooffing, or working.
 I need advice on how to visit each place, where should I start and where should I end??
 Advice on other places I should go to?
 Is 5-6 months enough time?

 I would recommend connecting with other female travellers and work out an itinerary.
 Solo backpacking for a female is not safe if you aren't very familiar with the areas you'll be visiting.
-Get in touch with an organization for female travellers, and see about connecting with others to share the trip. over 4 years ago
+Get in touch with an organization for female travellers, and see about connecting with others to share the trip. almost 5 years ago

 It sounds like a fantastic trip!
 You could easily give yourself 1 month in each place and not get bored.
 I'd probably start in India, (Mumbai, south to Goa for a week then head north toward Lumbini and into Nepal), then Thailand (south for a week and then north towards Chiang Rai, Chiang Mai and Udon Ratchitani, across to Laos, down to Cambodia.
 Spend a week north, then head down the Mekong, and if you get a chance, end with a week in Kep.
 Finish it all off with Indonesia (Bali, Nusa Lembongan, Lombok and Flores).